-Section 23.2 - Use of Sick Leave.
+Section 24.3 - Use of Sick Leave.
 A member may use sick leave, upon approval of the Chief, for absence due to personal illness, pregnancy, injury, exposure to contagious disease for which could be communicated to other employees; and for illness, injury in the member's immediate family (this determination to be within the authority of the Chief); and for necessary medical, dental or optical consultation or treatment when the same cannot be obtained during off duty time.

-Section 23.3 - Sick Leave Verification.
+Section 24.4 - Sick Leave Verification.
 At least one (1) hour before starting his/her shift, a member on sick leave shall inform the on-duty supervisor of the fact, except in the case of provable inability to make a telephone call.
-Except in cases of suspected abuse, a member will not be routinely required to furnish upon returning to duty a physician's certificate evidencing that the absence was for one of the reasons set forth in Section 2 above, for absences of two (2) consecutive days or less.
+Except in cases of suspected abuse, a member will not be routinely required to furnish upon returning to duty a physician's certificate evidencing that the absence was for one of the reasons set forth in Section 3 above, for absences of two (2) consecutive days or less.
 The member may be required to furnish such a certificate following an absence in excess of two (2) consecutive working days.
 Members shall be required in all cases to furnish a written, signed statement upon appropriate department form to justify the use of sick leave.

-Section 23.4 - Abuse of Sick Leave.
+Section 24.5 - Abuse of Sick Leave.
 In the event that a member is suspected of abusing sick leave, the City may require the member to justify his/her use of sick leave by obtaining a physician's certificate, at City expense, from a physician designated by the City.
-In addition, or in the alternative, the City may require the member to obtain a certificate from his own doctor at the member's own expense, or other verification of illness or injury acceptable to the Chief, for any of all future absences for which sick leave is claimed within a period of six (6) consecutive months.
+In addition, or in the alternative, the City may require the member to obtain a certificate from his/her own doctor at the member's own expense, or other verification of illness or injury acceptable to the Chief, for any of all future absences for which sick leave is claimed within a period of six (6) consecutive months.

 - A. Grounds for suspicion of abuse shall include, but not limited to, information received by the City that the Bargaining Unit member is, or was, during any time for which sick leave is claimed: - 1.
 Engaging in other employment; - 2.
 Engaging in strenuous physical exercise of recreation, including work around the home, other than as ordered or recommended by a doctor; - 3.
 Present in a tavern or other place inconsistent with a claim of illness or injury; - 4.
-Absent from home or place of confinement or convalescence when called or visited by representatives of the City, except in cases where the member can produce verification (such as hospital or medical clinical admissions or treatment slip or a receipt for the purchase of medicines from a pharmacy or a reasonable explanation) that his absence was for reasons directly related to the treatment of his illness or injury. - B. Any member who is suspected of abusing sick leave shall be confronted with such suspicion by his supervisor and given an opportunity to explain his use of sick leave prior to being required to produce a physician's certification for future absences as set forth above.
+Absent from home or place of confinement or convalescence when called or visited by representatives of the City, except in cases where the member can produce verification (such as hospital or medical clinical admissions or treatment slip or a receipt for the purchase of medicines from a pharmacy or a reasonable explanation) that his/her absence was for reasons directly related to the treatment of his/her illness or injury. - B. Any member who is suspected of abusing sick leave shall be confronted with such suspicion by his/her supervisor and given an opportunity to explain his-the use of sick leave prior to being required to produce a physician's certification for future absences as set forth above.

-Section 23.5 - Minimum Charge to Sick Leave.
-Absence for a fraction of a day that is chargeable to sick leave in accordance with this provision shall be charged in increments of not less than fifteen (15) minutes.
+Section 24.6 - Minimum Charge to Sick Leave.
+Absence for a fraction of a day that is chargeable to sick leave in accordance with this provision shall be charged in increments of not less than two (2) hours.
+Members who, after reporting to work, are then sent home on sick leave shall be charged for actual hours absent.